aiongg/khiin/README.md

 Protobuf generated files are included in the repo.
 You only need to link to the protobuf static library to build.

-To re-build protobuf generated files after modification, use the following command:
+To re-build protobuf generated files after modification, install `protoc` and use the following command:

 ```
 protoc.exe -I=proto --cpp_out=proto/proto proto/messages.proto